sharifgk/Bank_Challenge/README.md

 #### Standard
 - [ ] Meets the spec
 - [ ] Developed test-first
-- [ ] Passes tests and code is linted
+- [ ] Passes tests and code is clean and well formatted
 - [ ] Encapsulates adding and storing Transactions in a class
 - [ ] Encapsulates Statement formatting in a class
 - [ ] Encapsulates Transaction data in a class